Colorado Driver's License & ID Card

 If you decide not to apply for a driver's license while in the United States, you may apply for a Colorado Identification card (ID Card) which is a form of identification that will be helpful for you in administrative matters (writing checks, completing applications etc) and social matters (admittance to certain establishments with age requirements), as well as give you a form of identification in lieu of your immigration papers.
 However, it does not allow you to drive.

-For more information about applying for a driver's license or ID card, visit the DMV website.
+For more information about applying for a driver's license or ID card, visit the main DMV website and their Driver's License Requirements for Foreign Nationals webpage.

 Applying for a Driver's License or ID Card